Sudharshan532/Ip-address-using-python/README.md

 # Ip-address-using-python
 Hi guys
-Using this code you can kow the IIP address of your system
+Using this code you can kow the IP address of your system